As you may already know, for my honeymoon I went to the stunning Caribbean island of St Lucia. We stayed at St James’s Club Resort & Spa.

-The resort he’d booked was St James’s Club Morgan Bay Resort & Spa in St Lucia, a stunning, family friendly all-inclusive resort set in it’s own little cove on the north-west side of the island.
-They have a brilliant range of activities, fitness classes, excursions, and spa treatments so they really do cater for everyone.
-It certainly wasn’t cheap, but it was one of the more affordable all-inclusive resorts on the island compared to some of the other popular ones (COUGHSandals/JadeMountain).
-When booking, he did actually look at Jade Mountain, but for the same money we paid for 11 nights at St James’s Club we would have only had about 4 nights at Jade Mountain, so that puts it into perspective a bit.
-One thing that was really good about St James’s Club is that it was completely all-inclusive (aside from the excursions and spa treatments of course).
-In a lot of other resorts there are varying board levels where you have to wear those awful wristbands depending on how much you could have, but because everything at St James’s Club was included there was not a wristband in sight!
+When booking, we did actually look at Jade Mountain.
+But for the same price we paid for 11 nights at St James’s Club, we would’ve only had about 4 nights at Jade Mountain.
+That put it into perspective a bit so it seemed like a no brainer.
+One thing that was really good about St James’s Club is that it was completely all-inclusive.
+(Aside from the excursions and spa treatments of course).
+In a lot of other resorts in St Lucia, there are varying board levels which involve wristbands.
+But because everything at St James’s Club was included there was not a wristband in sight!

 Food & Drink

 St James’s Club has six amazing restaurants, five bars and a lovely little cafe.
 The food and drink were so delicious and one of my favourite parts of our stay – surprise surprise.

 Honestly, we were so well catered for that by the end of our holiday I’d genuinely forgotten what being hungry felt like.

 Five of the six restaurants at St James’s Club required a dinner reservation.
 On the first night, we ate at The Palms which offers a different style buffet every day.
 The Palms was also one of the two restaurants which served breakfast.
 (The other being Bambou).
 The Palms also served lunch while we were there.
 We went to St Lucia in June which was during the rainy season, so it was very quiet.